 - When you ask your Plan to keep your services the same after the 10th day after your Notice date, your Plan may stop paying for some days of your service.

 The Plan will pay for your services from the day you ask for them to continue until you the day get your appeal decision.
-You or your authorized representative may contact Member Services at 1-866-799-5318 or contact the Appeals Coordinator on your adverse benefit determination letter to ask for your service to continue until you get a decision on your appeal.

 Your appeal might not change the decision the health plan made about your services.
 When your appeal doesn’t change the health plan’s decision, the health plan may require you to pay for the services you received while waiting for a decision.